mikeizbicki/cmc-csci143/topic_07_transactions/README.md

     >
     > <img src=read-docs.png width=250px >

-    Postgres documentation is famously "excellent".
+    Postgres documentation is famously excellent.
     Part of the purpose of this class is to get you familiar with using realworld documentation.

     1. <https://www.postgresql.org/docs/current/transaction-iso.html>